What are 'toxins', and how does the body deal with them?

 So are these the toxins we're trying to describe when talking to our clients?

-In my mind no, would you come for a massage to help get rid of a cold, flu or more serious illness?
-Alternatively, if massage does release this type of 'toxin' into the blood stream, surely all massages would be contraindicated (forbidden) as it could either a) make you ill, or b) if you are ill make it worse!
+In my mind no, you wouldn't come for a massage to help get rid of a cold, flu or more serious illness!
+Additionally, if massage did release this type of 'toxin' into the blood stream, surely all massages would be contraindicated (forbidden) as it could either a) make you ill, or b) if you are ill make it worse!

 It just doesn't add up.